RedaOps/ann-visualizer/README.md

 ![photo](https://i.imgur.com/v3QpACl.png)

 ## Contributions
 This library is still unstable.
 Please report all bug to the issues section.
-It is currently tested with `python3.5`, but it should run just fine on any python3.
+It is currently tested with `python3.5` and `python3.6`, but it should run just fine on any python3.